 Final Essay Ideas Reshaped Presentation (5%) In a five-minute presentation, you will provide a detailed plan for your project and ask questions you would like the class to help you resolve.

 You are expected to do the assigned readings.
 Some of the readings we’ll be doing are very complex and some of the ideas may seem outmoded or problematic to you but you still need to read the assigned texts.
 These are important texts that have shaped our field.
 In order to understand who we are now and how we got here, you need to read them and try to engage with them.
-Even if they are hard to read, you should stick with them.
-We’ll elucidate them during class together.
+Even if they are hard to read or if you don’t agree with what they are saying, you should stick with them.
+We’ll elucidate them and critique them during class together.

 The best way to understand these texts and their significance to the field and to your own intellectual development is to read them, to talk about them, and to listen to the ways in which others understand them.
 Please be respectful of fellow members of the class as you participate in our discussions of the texts and be open to others’ interpretations.
 Even if you don’t agree with what others are saying, different perspectives will help you refine your own ways of thinking about an issue.
 If you disagree with someone’s views, do it in a constructive and generous fashion.
 In order for us to be able to discuss the texts with depth and honesty, we need to know that our intellectual companions will listen to what we have to say and engage with it with an open mind.
 Treat others during discussion as you would like to be treated yourself.